International House (iHouse)

 The International House (iHouse) is a learning community that allows Global Science and Engineering Program (GSEP) scholars to live and work together in a shared residence hall, along with international students from GSEP-featured countries.
 Students are eligible to live in the iHouse beginning their Sophomore year.

-The iHouse is located in Aspen Crossing.
+The iHouse is located in Campus Heights.
 The iHouse has its own residence

 director who creates a vibrant international living and learning community.